k8-scalar/k8-scalar/README.md

 ```

-Finally, the last command will create the secret.
+Finally, the following command will create the secret.
 You will have to create the same secret in two different namespaces.
 Do note that the keys required depend on the platform that you have your cluster deployed on.

 ```
 #Secret for ARBA that runs in the kube-system namespace